Where to Eat and Drink in San Diego, California

-Ocean View Drinks and Dining
+Ocean View Drinks + Dining

-Right below in the shadow of the Manchester Grand Hyatt you can walk around Sea Port Village where there are many shops and you can look at all the beautiful yachts and boats in the marina.
+Right below in the shadow of the Manchester Grand Hyatt, you can walk around Sea Port Village where there are many shops and you can look at all the beautiful yachts and boats in the marina.

 Old Town Dining